rhencke/rebol/extensions/README.md

 Extensions are like modules which can implement some of their functionality using native code.

+Currently extensions are kept in the main repository to make it easier to keep them updated, when the internal API or build mechanisms change.
+Once those stabilize, they should be their own individual projects with their own issue trackers and maintainers.

+Extensions and the libraries they link to may have their own licenses besides Rebol's Apache2, so see the LICENSE.txt file in the extension subdirectory for information.

 ### Building

 The build process offers three ways to build an extension, as specified in